 To the Members of UFO Moviez India Limited

-Report on the Audit of the Standalone Financial Statements Opinion
+Report on the audit of the Standalone Financial Statements Opinion

 We have audited the standalone financial statements of UFO Moviez India Limited("the Company") which comprise the standalone balance sheet as at March 312020 and the standalone statement of profit and loss (including other comprehensiveincome) standalone statement of changes in equity and standalone statement of cash flowsfor the year then ended and notes to the standalone financial statements including asummary of the significant accounting policies and other explanatory information.
-In ouropinion and to the best of our information and according to the explanations given to usthe aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a true and fairview in conformity with the accounting principles generally accepted in India ofthe state of affairs of the Company as at 31 March 2019 and of its profit (includingother comprehensive income) changes in equity and its cash flows for the year ended on thatdate.
+In ouropinion and to the best of our information and according to the explanations given to usthe aforesaid standalone financial statements give the information required by theCompanies Act 2013 ("Act") in the manner so required and give a true and fairview in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at March 31 2020 and of its profit and othercomprehensive income changes in equity and its cash flows for the year ended on thatdate.

 Basis for Opinion

 We conducted our audit in accordance with theStandardsonAuditing(SAs)specifiedunderSection 143(10) of the Act.
 Our responsibilities under those SAs are further described inthe Auditors' Responsibilities for the Audit of the Standalone Financial Statementssection of our report.
-We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules thereunder and we have fulfilled our other ethical responsibilities in accordance with theserequirements and the Code of Ethics.
-We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules thereunder and we have fulfilled our accordancewith these requirements and the Code of Ethics.
+We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion on thestandalone financial statements.